shivansh1609/Google-Gemini-Clone/README.md

 ---

 ## 💡 About the Project
-Google Gemini Clone is a web application that mimics a modern AI chat assistant.
-Users can input prompts and receive AI-generated responses in real-time, with typing animations and interactive UI.
+Google Gemini Clone is a web-based AI chat application that mimics Google Gemini.
+Users can type prompts and receive AI-generated responses with a smooth typing animation.

+Key Features:

+Interactive chat interface with previous prompt tracking.

+Typing animation for AI responses.

+Modern UI with icons and responsive design.

+Secure backend integration with AI API using environment variables.

+Built with React.js (frontend) and Node.js/Express (backend), this project demonstrates full-stack development and AI API integration.

 ---